davidpet/snippets/cpp/Classes/021 - Conversion Operators - explanation.md

 Either a constructor or operator can be marked `explicit` to prevent implicit conversion.

 Implicit conversion will generally only go __1-level__ of user-defined conversions in order to make arguments match prototypes, separately from also widening numbers (before the user-defined conversion), etc. as needed.

+Note: unlike what you'd expect, conversion operators have no return type (because that's already in the operator name).